sebaastiano/satellite-image-segmentation/README.md

 - **Images**: RGB satellite images (256x256x3)
 - **Masks**: Segmentation masks with 6 classes (256x256x1)

-Data is automatically downloaded when running the notebook.
+Data should be automatically downloaded when running the notebook.

 ## License

 This project is part of an academic examination.
+It is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- Deep Learning course instructors
-- U-Net architecture: Ronneberger et al. (2015)
+U-Net architecture: Ronneberger et al. (2015)
-- Keras and TensorFlow teams